 Regis Joseph Acosta

-For my day job I'm an AI Solutions Architect at Thomson Reuters, where I help attorneys and federal agencies actually use the tools that are reshaping their profession.
-On nights and weekends I work on Simon, an autonomous trading system I built mostly to see if I could build something that learns from its own mistakes without lying to itself about them.
-I also co-founded and run The Olive Branch Review, a writing platform for people who want to be read by other people, not by an algorithm.
+For my day job I'm an AI Solutions Architect at Thomson Reuters, where I help attorneys and federal agencies actually use the tools reshaping their profession.
+On nights and weekends I build Simon, an autonomous trading system that learns from its own mistakes without lying to itself about them, and I co-founded and run The Olive Branch Review, a writing community for people who want to be read by other people, not an algorithm.

 Selected writing